aaronparker/aaronparker.github.io/_posts/2013-03-15-prepare-mozilla-firefox-for-enterprise-deployment-and-virtualization.md

 Mozilla has made it a fairly straight forward process to remove browser user interface elements using userChrome.css.
 Where browser functionality has been disabled, we can remove the corresponding UI to avoid user confusion.
 Enter the following lines into userChrome.css; however remove the highlighted line if you would like users to be able to set Firefox as the default browser:

 [code lang=&#8221;css&#8221; highlight=&#8221;5&#8243;]/\* UserChrome.css for Mozilla Firefox \*/
-/\* Remove access to user interface elements that aren&#8217;t suitable for application virtualization \*/
+/\* Remove access to user interface elements that aren't suitable for application virtualization \*/

 /\* Options - Advanced - General - System Defaults \*/
 #systemDefaultsGroup { display: none !important; }